hwdsl2/docker-whisper/README.md

 - Diarization requires full audio analysis and is **not supported in streaming mode** (`stream=true`).
 If both are enabled, diarization is silently skipped.
 - Set `WHISPER_DIARIZE_NUM_SPEAKERS` if you know the exact number of speakers for better accuracy.
 - The diarization pipeline runs after transcription, adding a small amount of processing time proportional to audio duration.

+## Usage counts

+This image uses public GitHub release asset download counts for anonymous, aggregate usage counts.
+Counts are approximate and are not unique users or active installs.
+The image does not send a telemetry payload or use a private collector.
+It only attempts the best-effort count after the server starts successfully with a mounted `/var/lib/whisper` volume, and again when that persistent install first runs a different image build.
+To opt out, set `WHISPER_DISABLE_USAGE_COUNTS=1`.

 ## Technical details